A Reputation for Excellence

 The New York securities arbitration attorneys of Malecki Law are equally committed to delivering effective and efficient services to industry clients.
 We design strategies that protect our clients’ interests, based on a clear understanding of the multifaceted needs and requirements of each particular firm.

-Ms. Malecki is a member of and has been on the Board of Directors (and an Officer) of the Public Investors Arbitration Association (PIABA) and serves as a FINRA arbitration lawyer.
+Ms. Malecki is currently the Vice President on the Board of Directors of the PIABA Foundation and is a member of and has been on the Board of Directors (and an Officer) of the Public Investors Arbitration Association (PIABA).
+She has been a FINRA arbitrator and Chairperson.
 Ms. Malecki advocates for positive change in securities law and regulations through a variety of industry associations, and as a NY whistleblower lawyer.
 Her insights, formally filed comments and opinions on current issues and changes in securities law have been used by the Securities and Exchange Commission and FINRA, as well as sought by both television and print media.
-She has meet with the offices of US Senators and members of the US House of Representatives, advocating for investors rights and the Investor Choice Act of 2013.